 Our instructors are engineers, so as an Omega student you will learn from the professionals who’ve made a career out of audio production and engineering.
 Their list of accolades is long, and they’re the ones who will be teaching you the art of audio engineering.
-Their real-world experience and the fact that they also work on the studio side of Omega makes them the ideal teachers for our students.
+Their real-world experience and the fact that they also work on the studio side of Omega make them the ideal teachers for our students.

-Jim Curtis, Chief Engineer: Jim Curtis is a Pro Tools HD expert-certified recording engineer with over 17 years of in-studio experience.
-Jim graduated from SUNY Stoney Brook in 1993 with a Bachelor of Arts in Music.
-He came on board at Omega in 1995 as an Assistant Recording Engineer, and rose to Chief Engineer in 2009.
+Jim Curtis, Chief Engineer: Jim Curtis is a Pro Tools HD expert-certified recording engineer with 20+ years of in-studio experience.
+Jim graduated from SUNY Stony Brook in 1993 with a Bachelor of Arts in Music.
+He came on board at Omega in 1995 as an Assistant Recording Engineer and rose to Chief Engineer in 2009.
 Jim’s many credits include David Archuleta, Dru Hill, Radiohead, Third Eye Blind, Lou Reed, Blindboys of Alabama, NBC Sports.
 As a Pro Tools expert certified in both music and audio for film production, Jim is part of a select group that numbers less than 100 engineers worldwide.
 Jim teaches Pro Tools techniques at Omega as part of the Audio Production Techniques and Audio Engineering for Film and Television programs, as well as all levels of recording studio instruction.

-Bill Mueller, Audio Engineer and Instructor: Bill was a roadie for Heil Sound in the early 1970’s, touring and building PA gear for Humble Pie, ZZ Top, The Who and other major artists.
+Bill Mueller, Audio Engineer, and Instructor: Bill was a roadie for Heil Sound in the early 1970s, touring and building PA gear for Humble Pie, ZZ Top, The Who, and other major artists.

+In 1975 he moved to the East Coast.
 From 1976 to 2000 Bill was the chief engineer/senior VP of A/V productions of Sheffield Recording Studios.
-As Engineer was an online video editor for Discovery, Family and CNN, and was the A1 engineer for Remote Recordings programs.
+As Engineer was an online video editor for Discovery, Family, and CNN, and was the A1 engineer for Remote Recordings programs.

-His audio career includes touring live sound, live remote broadcast, studio engineering, music production, audio for video, game audio, studio systems design, acoustic design, radio broadcast engineering and equipment maintenance.
+His audio career includes touring live sound, live remote broadcast, studio engineering, music production, audio for video, game audio, studio systems design, acoustic design, radio broadcast engineering, and equipment maintenance.

-Neal Keller, Audio Engineer: Neal attended the Omega Studios’ School between 1991 and 1992, and was invited to join the staff as an adjunct in 1994.
-In 2008 Neal became a member of the full time staff.
+Neal Keller, Audio Engineer: Neal attended the Omega Studios’ School between 1991 and 1992 and was invited to join the staff as an adjunct in 1994.
+In 2008 Neal became a member of the full-time staff.
 Neal’s main areas of expertise include live sound, A/V, presentation systems, mobile recording, and lighting.
-Neal also has an extensive background in MIDI, sound synthesis, sampling, as well as software based digital audio workstation systems, and video editing systems.
+Neal also has an extensive background in MIDI, sound synthesis, sampling, as well as software-based digital audio workstation systems, and video editing systems.
 Neal has mixed sound for Clan Of Xymox, Romania, Covenant, Mary Chapin Carpenter, Doc Scatlin’s Imperial Palms Orchestra, I Scintilla, Dawn Robinson(En Vogue), Dismemberment Plan, and Mindless Faith.
 Neal’s main teaching responsibilities at Omega include the Sound Reinforcement For Live Performance Program (Live Sound), for which he has served as the primary instructor since 1994.
 Neal also teaches classes in the MIDI program and the recording programs.
 Neal helped to revise Omega’s MIDI program in 2011 to include classes on remixing techniques and advanced sound synthesis.